New York governor asks Pfizer to directly sell COVID-19 vaccine doses

 Cuomo said he was appealing to Pfizer directly as the company was "not bound by commitments" that Moderna Inc MRNA.O made as part of Operation Warp Speed, the U.S. government's program to distribute COVID-19 vaccines.

-No state has purchased vaccines directly from the producer.
-Cuomo's letter did not state how many doses he was seeking or how he would pay for it.
+No state has purchased vaccines directly from the producer and Cuomo's letter did not state how many doses he was seeking or how he would pay for it.

 Outgoing U.S. President Donald Trump's administration had promised to administer 20 million vaccinations by the end of 2020 but only about 10.6 million people had received one or more doses as of last Friday.